PERMISSION_DENIED

 Common Causes

-- -A conditional allow binding exists, but request context does not satisfy the condition expression.
+- -A conditional allow binding exists, but the live request context does not satisfy the condition expression.

-- -The request is pointed at the wrong project, folder, organization, or resource name.
+- -The request is pointed at the wrong project, folder, organization, or full resource name, so the right role is being checked in the wrong place.

 How to Fix Permission Denied

-- 2Run IAM Policy Troubleshooter for the same principal, permission, and resource tuple.
+- 2Run Policy Troubleshooter for the same principal, permission, and resource tuple before editing roles.

 Step-by-Step Diagnosis for Permission Denied

-- 1Record principal identity, denied permission, and full resource name from the failing response payload.
+- 1Record the principal identity, denied permission, and full resource name from the failing response payload or Cloud Audit Logs.

-- 2Inspect effective IAM bindings on resource, project, folder, and organization ancestry.
+- 3Inspect effective IAM bindings on the resource, project, folder, and organization ancestry, including conditional bindings and deny rules.

-- 4Replay the same request after targeted role or policy changes and compare audit-log authorization traces.
+- 6Replay the same request after a targeted change and compare the before/after authorization traces.

-- -Use Policy Troubleshooter output to identify the decisive allow/deny decision path (example: principal has project-level role, but folder-level deny blocks `resourcemanager.projects.get`).
+- -Use Policy Troubleshooter output to identify the decisive allow or deny path for the exact

 Boundary and Scope Controls